Bernard Foccroulle

-Bernard Charles M. E. T. H. Foccroulle (born 23 November 1953) is a Belgian organist, composer, conductor and opera director.
+Bernard Charles M. E. Th.
+Foccroulle (born 23 November 1953) is a Belgian organist, composer, conductor and opera director.

 Biography

 He was born in Liège and studied at the Conservatoire de Liège.
 Initially, he became known as a member of the Ricercar Consort.
 He was president of the Jeunesses musicales, and in 1992, he was named director of the Théâtre royal de la Monnaie.